rails/rails/guides/source/active_record_querying.md

 ### Maximum

-If you want to find the maximum value of a field in your table you can call the +maximum+ method on the class that relates to the table.
+If you want to find the maximum value of a field in your table you can call the `maximum` method on the class that relates to the table.
 This method call will look something like this:

 ```ruby
 Client.maximum("age")